devscanr/resume-checklist/README.md

 It presents you as a specialist.
 Explains why extactly you should be hired.
 Maximum 3-4 sentences.
 For everything else, there are sections "Responsibilities" and "Achievements" at each place of work.
 You can write in the 3rd person (adds neutrality) or in the 1st person (adds individuality).
 This point may be regulated by law or company rules, double-check.
 On LinkedIn, it is better to write in the 1st person.

 What can/should be indicated:

-- Your general expertise, transferable skills.
+- Your general expertise, transferable skills
-- Your strengths.
+- Your strengths
-- Skills in demand for the desired position.
+- Skills in demand for the desired position
-- Your preferences regarding the industry, company, team, project (of course, not all at once).
+- Your preferences regarding the industry, company, team, project (of course, not all at once)

 [Examples for reference](https://resume.supply/examples/software-engineer-objectives-summaries).
 The text from the summary is used for cover letters (with modifications).